Stuycs-K/final-project-10-linc-negronm/WORKLOG.md

 Implemented a targeting system that starts on hero and can be toggled.
 Also added various GUI debug texts to the interface.

+## 5/30

+Finished targeting system.
+Added basic attack with a working attack range, as well as a death system for enemies.

 ## Curt Lin

 ### 5/22